- Parking fees on or off-campus

 Consider whether you can reduce your college expenses by commuting rather than living on-campus.

-Consider attending a lower cost school for 1 or 2 years and re-applying as a transfer student to reduce total cost for your undergraduate degree.
+Consider attending a lower-cost school for 1 or 2 years and re-applying as a transfer student to reduce the total cost for your undergraduate degree.
 If this is an option you would consider, make sure to meet with an admissions counselor to discuss transferable coursework, transfer policy and procedures.

-If you are unsure if your situation warrants an appeal, you may Email Us to speak with one of our financial aid counselors.
+If you are unsure if your situation warrants an appeal, you may Contact Us to speak with one of our financial aid counselors.